Kasjan4/Skii/README.md

 A middleware was working as a secure route to determine who the active user was and his/her permissions.
 It is used in the following scenarios:

-- Editing a profile
+- Editing a profile.
-- Removing a profile
+- Removing a profile.
-- Creating a comment
+- Creating a comment.
-- Deleting a comment
+- Deleting a comment.
-- Adding a resort to favourites
+- Adding a resort to favourites.
-- Removing a resort from favourites
+- Removing a resort from favourites.

 - Checking for a token: